hoanb1/ground-station/README.md

 *   **Data Decoding:** Decode and display images from weather satellites (e.g., NOAA APT, METEOR LRPT) and telemetry from various amateur satellites
 *   **Pass Scheduler:** Automated scheduling and recording of satellite passes
 *   **Signal Recording:** Enhanced recording capabilities with metadata tagging

+**Note:** Data decoding functionality is planned but not yet implemented.

 ## Architecture
 <a id="arch-v1"></a>